savob/savobajic.ca/content/projects/work/kneeload.md

 for regulating the force they applied.
 Thus after several hundred cycles the seats would deform and thus the robot would no longer apply the same force it did initially did when arriving at the same point.

-I was tasked to, and delievered, in implementing a system for the robot to automatically compensate its motions to apply a constant force for the entire test (these could be upwards of 10 000 cycles) on their "kneeload" robot.
+I was tasked to, and delivered, in implementing a system for the robot to automatically compensate its motions to apply a constant force for the entire test (these could be upwards of 10 000 cycles) on their "kneeload" robot.